neldaza/Erin-Penny-Designs/README.md

 - User can send inquiry emails
 - User can view About and Contact sections
-- User (if registered) can leave reviews and view Reviews section
+- User (if Registered) can leave reviews and view Reviews section
 - User (if Admin) can review and approve reviews
 - User (if Admin) can remove or add photographs to the showcase